jasonsamuels/jasonsamuels.github.io/_posts/2018-02-08-mgnpo-readings-wk-4-s18.md

     * the further an NGO is located downstream, the more likely it is to engage in the up close and personal management of grass roots constituency relations
     * **Tensions between the language of ordinary people and that of human rights were particularly acute, they said, when it came to issues of gender and family**
     * As these learning processes unfold, alternative interpretations of rights will trickle up to higher-tier actors, infusing the international discourse with greater humility, nuance, and contextual knowledge.
 The understanding and use of contextually specific language will be most robust at the bottom of the NGO pyramid
-  *  H4: Increasing calls for Tier 1 and Tier 2 accountability: The rights-based approach insists that all global development sector actors be held accountable
+  * <b>H4: Increasing calls for Tier 1 and Tier 2 accountability: The rights-based approach insists that all global development sector actors be held accountable</b>
     * Rights-based proponents argue that the paradigm will enhance accountability and reduce power differentials throughout the global development sector.
     * there are very few formalized mechanisms for holding non-state actors accountable
     * Lower-tier NGOs will be hard pressed to hold donors, international financial institutions, and upper-tier NGOs truly accountable
     * Few of these efforts are likely to trigger real change, however, as the sector’s fundamental political economy and power relations remain unchanged
-  * H5: The Null Hypothesis: The development world is periodically swept by new paradigms and fads, and the rights-based approach will ultimately be no different
+  * <b>H5: The Null Hypothesis: The development world is periodically swept by new paradigms and fads, and the rights-based approach will ultimately be no different</b>
     * null hypothesis, which argues that there will be no real change among international and local NGOs.
     * rights-based approach is by now more than ten years old, and proponents are still struggling to demonstrate its value
     * there is little baseline data and the long-term nature of rights-based development makes monitoring and evaluation difficult